mapbender/mapbender/UPGRADING.md

         tensile_strength: "[tensile_strength]",
         some_other_attribute: "[some_other_attribute]"
     },
-    "name-of-template");
+    "name-of-a-feature-schema");
 ```
 Because any field you render requires a corresponding text field in an odg template to show up in print, you should have
 full awareness of the set of attributes you have to pass in.
+The second argument references a predefined call of features, used to look up specialized print templates.

 We consider this use case a hack.
 Deep calls into element internals made from externally generated code cannot be
 supported.
 There will be no particular amenities to make such hacks work.